Average number of students offered a place per year

 Furthermore, there are significant financial advantages in studying Law at University and then proceeding to obtain a relevant professional qualification.
 The conversion course route involves an additional, expensive year of study.

 Professor Graham Virgo, Fellow in Law at Downing, has recorded a short video discussing the benefits of studying a law degree for those wishing to progress into the legal professions.
-You can see the video from the Faculty website.

 In February 2013 Graham Virgo debated with Lord Sumption, a Justice of the Supreme Court, in the Law Faculty.
 The motion was: 'Those who wish to practise Law should not study Law at University'.
 Graham Virgo spoke against the motion and won the debate.
 You can watch that debate here.